vincentwilliamrodriguez/Gloria-in-Excelsis-Deo/README.md

 # Gloria-in-Excelsis-Deo
-Glory to God Who is in Literal Heaven in the Highest\n and on earth peace to the people of good will\n Gloooooooooooooooooria in Excelsis Deo
+Glory to God Who is in Literal Heaven in the Highest
+and on earth peace to the people of good will
+Gloooooooooooooooooria in Excelsis Deo